Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

 For a minute, let’s forget about the size of the cup and focus on what I think is more important – the insulation.

 A shot of espresso will lose heat quickly, in most cases, in a matter of seconds.
 This is partly due to the lower brewing temperature and the small serving of coffee; with a smaller amount, the heat transfer is much faster compared to a large cup of coffee.

 So, insulation plays an important role when choosing a good set of espresso cups.
-Forget about thin-walled glass cups or fancy stainless steel, the best cups for espresso are those made from think ceramic.
+Forget about thin-walled glass cups or fancy stainless steel; the best cups for espresso are those made from thick ceramic.
 That’s not entirely true.
 Even glass is okay if the cups have been designed correctly.

 Best Materials for Espresso Cups